dib-lab/dammit/doc/dev_notes.md

 * [travis-ci](https://travis-ci.org/dib-lab/dammit/) is building the recipe that lives in the repo
 * `make-ci-test`, not long and not huge and not requires_datbases

-## reviewing PR
+## Reviewing a PR

-* radical changes?
+* Have there been radical changes?
 (Are you adding things to handler, maybe time to take a step back and make sure code uses reasonable variable names, tests, etc)
-* does travis build?
+* Does travis build?
-* try to make commit messages somewhat informative
+* Try to make commit messages somewhat informative

+If these all seem reasonable to you, approve!

 ## Fix travis:
 `.travis.yml`